Our

 -

-Oshen are funded by the Advanced Research + Inventions Agency (ARIA) to undertake an ambitious project to design & deploy a large scale constellation in the North Atlantic to predict climate tipping points.
+Oshen are awarded a £2m project funded by the Advanced Research + Inventions Agency (ARIA) to design & deploy a 50-strong C-Star constellation in the North Atlantic to predict climate tipping points.

 Proven partnerships